Stitched grid designs

 Leave a tail

-Pull about 2 inches of yarn through the needle so you have something to hold while stitching.
+Pull about 2 inches of yarn or floss through the needle so you have something to hold while stitching.

 Technique